SmogDr/edar_coursebook/docs/02-rprog1.md

 <p class="caption">(\#fig:interpreted-language)Broad types of software programs.
 R is an interpreted language.
 'Point-and-click' programs, like Excel and Word, are often easiest for a new user to get started with, but are slower for the computer and are restricted in the functionality they offer.
 By contrast, compiled languages (like C and Java), assembly languages, and machine code are faster for the computer and allow you to create a wider range of things, but can take longer to code and take longer for a new user to learn to work with.</p>
 </div>

-R has some of the same strengths (quick and easy to code, interfaces well with other languages, easy to work interactively) and weaknesses (slower than compiled languages) as Python.
-For data-related tasks, R and Python are fairly neck-and-neck (with Julia an up-and-coming option).
-However, R is still the first choice of statisticians in most fields, so I would argue that R has a an advantage if you want to have access to cutting-edge statistical methods.
+Compared to Python, R has some of the same strengths (e.g., quick and easy to code, interfaces well with other languages, easy to work interactively) and weaknesses (e.g., slower than compiled languages).
+For data-related tasks, R and Python are fairly neck-and-neck, with Julia an up-and-coming option.
+Nonetheless, R is still the first choice of statisticians in most fields, so I would argue that R has a an advantage, if you want to have access to cutting-edge statistical methods.

 > "The best thing about R is that it was developed by statisticians.
-The worst thing about R is that... it was developed by statisticians."
-> -Bo Cowgill, Google, at the Bay Area R Users Group
+The worst thing about R is that...it was developed by statisticians." -- Bo Cowgill, Google, at the Bay Area R Users Group

 ### Free and open-source software

-> "Life is too short to run proprietary software." -- Bdale Garbee R is **free and open-source software**.
-Many other popular statistical programming languages, conversely, are proprietary (for example, SAS and SPSS).
+> "Life is too short to run proprietary software." -- Bdale Garbee

+R is **free and open-source software**.
+Conversely, many other popular statistical programming languages such as SAS and SPSS are proprietary.
 It's useful to know what it means for software to be "open-source", both conceptually and in terms of how you will be able to use and add to R in your own work.

 R is free, and it's tempting to think of open-source software just as "free software".
-Things, however, are a little more subtle than that.
+It is a little more subtle than that.
 It helps to consider some different meanings of the word "free".
 "Free" can mean:

 - *Gratis*: Free as in free beer
 - *Libre*: Free as in free speech